Debt Consolidation Loans

 How Debt Settlement or Debt Negotiation Works

-Another popular debt relief option is debt settlement, also referred to as debt negotiation.
+Another popular debt relief option is debt settlement, also referred to as debt negotiation or debt mediation.
 The goal of debt settlement is for consumers, through a debt negotiator, to get individual creditors to agree to "settle" debts for substantially less than the full amount owed.
 Debt settlement typically involves the process whereby consumers in distress stop paying high interest credit card minimums and instead begin to "set aside" those monies to be used for the purpose of extend a debt settlement offer, through a debt negotiator, to a credit card company.

 It's important to know that debt settlement, while increasingly popular as an alternative to personal bankruptcy, is an aggressive debt relief option.
 Consumers should understand that when they stop paying cards according to the terms of their agreements, creditors can threaten or take legal action.
 In addition, money that is saved by settling for less is subject to taxation.
 Finally, debt settlement will normally have a negative impact on personal credit, but not as serious or long lasting an impact as personal bankruptcy.

 If you are struggling with credit cards and other unsecured debts and in need of debt relief assistance, simply answer a few simple questions and get your free debt relief evaluation and savings estimate.